A G7 for small countries

 The upshot of all this work is that the Small Advanced Economies Initiative has started to gain considerable global credibility.

-It is run from Gluckman's Auckland office, and he is in regular touch with the and on work that the initiative is doing, and even the White House(under Obama) has asked for briefings.
+It is run from Gluckman’s Auckland office, and he is in regular touch with the OECD and EU on work that the initiative is doing, and even the White House(under Obama) has asked for briefings.

 Currently, thanks to the Inititatiove, the EU has staff in Wellington looking at how StatsNZ produces the big data that forms the basis of the social investment programme.